-The Russian River watershed is entering a third consecutive year of below-average rainfall.
+The Russian River watershed is in a third consecutive year of drought.
 As a result, water supply levels at Lake Mendocino and Lake Sonoma remain at historic lows.
-Sonoma Water and its partners in the Sonoma Marin Saving Water Partnership (SMSWP) urge our community to keep up the great work and effort – water saved now, is water we can use later.
+Sonoma Water and its partners in the Sonoma Marin Saving Water Partnership (SMSWP) urge our community to keep up the great conservation work and effort – water saved now, is water we can use later.

 The Sonoma-Marin Saving Water Partnership has launched a public outreach campaign to encourage water conservation in the North Bay.
 To support this message, we’ve adopted a regional tag line: "Drought Is Still Here.
 Save Water."
 Water is a resource that our community shares, and it is critical that we all protect and conserve this valuable resource.